 What the Antral Follicle Count actually means to a woman’s fertility is not well understood.
 Interpretations on the number of follicles in the count have created terms like diminished ovarian reserve, low ovarian reserve and, poor ovarian responder.
 These medical terms have created great confusion, so let’s clear them up.

 Diminished Ovarian Reserve (DOR) and Low Ovarian Reserve (LOR).

 These two terms mean the same thing.
 It is supposed to indicate a woman is running low in her ‘primordial follicle pool.’
 Basically, a short supply of eggs to grow.
+An ultrasound will show less than the normal number of eggs growing in your ovaries during your cycle.
 Checking Antral Follicle Count numbers are supposed to be indicative of how many primordial follicles are left.
 They are not.

 No test and no doctor can tell you how many primordial follicles, or eggs you have left.

 It is important to understand that there is no test to measure the ‘primordial follicle pool.’
 The actual numbers of eggs in ‘ovarian reserve’ have never been measured.
 The numbers used are based on mathematical extrapolations based on mice research.
 In short, there is no such thing as ‘diminished,’ or ‘low’ ovarian reserve, because they cannot measure it.
 What they can accurately say is diminished or low Antral Follicle Count.
 Assumptions are made about ovarian reserves based on the AFC.